Catalans Dragons: 2000–2005: Formation in Elite 1

-2005–2007: Super League and Challenge Cup final
+2006–2007: Transfer to Super League and Challenge Cup final

-In 2005, UTC applied to join the Super League, the highest tier of professional rugby league in Europe.
-They were selected ahead of Toulouse Olympique and Villeneuve Leopards to enter the league for the 2006 season.
-The franchise was named Catalans Dragons; UTC remained in the French Championship to serve as a reserve club.
+In 2006, UTC transferred from the French to British rugby league system, joining the Super League XI following a successful application in 2005.
+They were selected ahead of Toulouse Olympique and Villeneuve Leopards.
+After having planned to be called Perpignan, the club was named Catalans Dragons to represent the whole Catalonia region, with matches played in Carcassonne and Narbonne, as well as across the border in Figueres in Spain while expansion work at the Stade Gilbert Brutus took place. while a new club, Saint-Estève XIII Catalan, was formed in the French Championship to serve as a reserve team for the club.
 The club set a target for 75% of the players be qualified to play for France.

-The Catalans are not the first French side to play in the Super League, but the first, Paris Saint-Germain, lasted only two seasons.
-Both rugby codes have their stronghold in the southwest of France, and the north of France is more football-friendly.
-Players on loan from French league clubs had to play for their own clubs as well, train in the south and take the long journey to Paris or England for matches.
+The Catalans are the second French side to play in the Super League.
+The first, Paris Saint-Germain, lasted only two seasons.
+Both rugby codes have their stronghold in the southwest of France, with the north favouring association football.

 To ensure that the Catalans had the best French players available to them, the French rugby league decided to let them sign players from other French clubs without paying a transfer fee.
-The league also would not relegate them from the Super League for three years, even if they finished last.
-Many believe that the Catalans will be joined by other French clubs in the Super League, but the whole idea of expanding into France had critics.
+The RFL also made them exempt from relegation for their first three years in Super League.

+Many at the time believe the Catalans would be joined by other French clubs, but the idea of expanding into France had critics.

 The Catalans won their first ever Super League match 38–30 against Wigan on 11 February 2006, at Stade Aimé Giral.
-The club encountered a steep learning curve in their first season in the Super League.
-Many of less experienced French players suffered from tiredness towards the end of a gruelling, injury-marred campaign.
-A particular loss was that of key playmaker and captain Stacey Jones, who missed much of the season with a broken arm.
-The team eventually finished bottom of the table, but the three-year exemption from relegation kept them in the Super League.
+The club encountered difficulties in their first season in the Super League.
+Many of less experienced French players suffered from tiredness towards the end of an injury-marred campaign.
+A particular loss included captain Stacey Jones, who missed much of the season with a broken arm.
+The team finished bottom of the table, but the three-year exemption from relegation kept them in the Super League.